aditya-sebi/Expense-Assistant/README.md

 Do **not** commit your real `OPENROUTER_API_KEY` to public repositories.
 Always use environment variables or keep it private.

 ---
-*Developed as a Final Year Project by Ahammed Irfan.*
+*Developed as a Final Year Project by Aditya Sebi.*